viam-labs/verification-system/README.md

 ## Next steps

-- See [Create a Facial Verification System](https://docs.viam.com/tutorials/projects/verification-system/#configure-a-verification-system) for a complete tutorial.
+- For a complete tutorial, see [Create a Facial Verification System](https://docs.viam.com/tutorials/projects/verification-system/#configure-a-verification-system).
-- Use the [filtered-camera module](https://app.viam.com/module/erh/filtered-camera) in tandem with this module if you want to save images to the Viam cloud when the system enters into specific states.
+- To save images to the Viam cloud when the system enters into different states, use the [filtered-camera module](https://app.viam.com/module/erh/filtered-camera) in tandem with this module.